moshimeow/moshimeow.github.io/portfolio.markdown

 The story of how we got there was pretty interesting, though.

-* late 2021: Started by implementing very simple SGD from finite differences, from scratch in C++.
-I did end up getting it working, but it was very slow.
+* Late 2021: Started by implementing very simple SGD from finite differences, from scratch in C++.
+I did end up getting it working, but it was very slow
-* late 2021-early 2022: Read a bunch about kalman filtering, figured out that we'd _definitely_ need something iterative - I remember Iterative Extended Kalman Filters and single constraint at a time looking somewhat promising
+* Late 2021-early 2022: Read a bunch about kalman filtering, figured out that we'd _definitely_ need something iterative - I remember Iterative Extended Kalman Filters and single constraint at a time looking somewhat promising
-* early 2022: Wrote a very weird optimizer that iteratively ran Cyclic Coordinate Descent IK on all hand joints, using basically the centerpoint of all the downstream joints as end effector/target joints, and used Umeyama within the loop to position the root joint.
+* Early 2022: Wrote a very weird optimizer that iteratively ran Cyclic Coordinate Descent IK on all hand joints, using basically the centerpoint of all the downstream joints as end effector/target joints, and used Umeyama within the loop to position the root joint.
 This worked but it was jittery and we had very little control over it
-* early-mid 2022: Realized Levenberg-Marquardt was the way to go, especially after reading FB paper.
+* Early-mid 2022: Realized Levenberg-Marquardt was the way to go, especially after reading FB paper.
 Started by using Eigen's [unsupported LM implementation](https://gitlab.com/libeigen/eigen/-/blob/master/unsupported/Eigen/src/NonLinearOptimization/LevenbergMarquardt.h) with finite differences.
 This worked but was pretty slow.
 Messed around with Ceres, Enoki and sympy - ended up using Ceres's tinysolver and packaging it [here.](https://gitlab.freedesktop.org/monado/utilities/hand-tracking-playground/tinyceres) We're still using tinyceres, pretty happy with it!

-[I really wanted to include visuals here, but then realized I don't quite know what a nonlinear optimizer looks like.
-If you know how to take a picture of one, please contact me!]
+(I really wanted to include visuals here, but then realized I don't quite know what a nonlinear optimizer looks like.
+If you know how to take a picture of one, please contact me!)

 <!-- <html>
       <img src="/assets/images/architecture.jpg" alt="steam" width="100%">